 Remember: in bikepacking, less is more.
 Every gram saved is a pedal stroke easier!

-Dressing well for a weekend of cycling is the key to staying comfortable in all conditions.
+Dressing well for a cycling weekend means staying comfortable whatever the conditions.
 Your cycling wardrobe needs to be versatile and adapted to the vagaries of the weather.

 Weather-appropriate clothing